bigpandaio/ansible-workshop/workshop/7_variables_everywhere.md

 One of the biggest got'cha with Ansible is when you're using a variable that suddenly has a value you didn't expect.

-Although Ansible has a very defined order of variable loading, remembering isn't easy.
+Although Ansible has a very defined order of variable loading, remembering that order isn't easy.

 We'll try it out with a small exercise: